Auldbrass Plantation: 2000s to present

-The first two phases had been finished by 2002, and a marina was completed that year.
+The first two phases were finished by 2002, and a marina was completed that year.
 At that point, Silver had constructed foundation pads for three of the cabins and the guesthouse.
 Strahan dropped out of the project after the second phase was done, and his associate Tom Crews of Hilton Head Island, South Carolina, oversaw the remaining construction.
 Silver raised animals such as a hippo, lynx, oryx, and horses on the plantation.
 To raise money for the Beaufort County Open Land Trust, Silver also hosted tours of Auldbrass, which was open to the public one weekend every two years by the 2000s.
 The plantation accommodated a maximum of 500 visitors per day, or 1,000 during a weekend, because the decorations were fragile; separate tours were provided in the morning and the afternoon.
 The Frank Lloyd Wright Building Conservancy has also hosted tours of the plantation.

-By 2010, much of the renovation had been complete, but the guest house was still under construction, and Crews did not know when the structure would be finished.
+By 2010, much of the renovation was complete, but the guest house was still under construction, and Crews did not know when the structure would be finished.
 By the middle of the decade, Silver had spent more than $20 million restoring Auldbrass.
 The plantation became more widely known after it was featured in a 2015 episode of the TV program CBS News Sunday Morning.
-After the CBS episode aired, tickets for plantation tours in 2015 and 2017 were sold out in five minutes, and prospective visitors sent multiple duplicate emails requesting tickets.
+After the CBS episode aired, tickets for plantation tours in 2015 and 2017 sold out in five minutes, and prospective visitors sent multiple duplicate emails requesting tickets.
 To accommodate increased demand, the Beaufort County Open Land Trust began offering tours once a year starting in 2018.
 One of the outbuildings burned down in October 2024, causing $2 million in damage.